asabaylus/react-command-palette/README.md

 * ```defaultInputValue``` a _string_ that determines the value of the text in the input field.
 By default the defaultInputValue is an empty string.

-* ```getSuggestionValue``` a _function_, when suggestion is clicked, React Autosuggest needs to populate the input element based on the clicked suggestion.
-Teach React Autosuggest how to calculate the input value for every given suggestion.
-By default the highlighed suggesting will be displayed
+* ```getSuggestionValue``` a _function_, when suggestion is clicked, react-autosuggest needs to populate the input element based on the clicked suggestion.
+Teach react-autosuggest how to calculate the input value for every given suggestion.
+By default the highlighed suggestion will be displayed

 * ```highlightFirstSuggestion```  a _boolean_, will automatically highlight the first suggestion.
 Defaults to "true". */